AnonymousRendezvous/CyberShield/README.md

 ```
 (Currently only the OSINT feature is working)

-Input any person's name under "Query:" (Please input the person's full name for better results)
+Input any person's full name under "Query:" (Please input the person's full name for better results)

 Input any additional information about the person under "Any other information: "

-For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.
+For "Any other information: ", type in complete sentences and don't use acronyms,
+do also remember to spell out full nouns and watch your intensifiers.
 Leave this option blank if you have no additional information.

 Type either y/n in the "Do you want to trawl for images?" parameter.
 (Beta testing)